 Diphenoxylate with atropine (Lomotil) may be acceptable treatment for diarrhea in individuals who have been observed for adverse effects.
 Loperamide (Imodium) would be a better choice if there is a strong requirement that the ATCS continue his or her duties.
 Paregoric is not acceptable and will give a positive drug test for opiates.
-Tegaserod (Zelnorm or Zelmac) used to treat women with irritable bowel syndrome whose primary symptom is constipation, may be acceptable providing the underlying condition is controlled and the drug is tolerated without side-effects.
-Sulfasalazine (Azulfidine) has been permitted in ATCSs whose inflammatory bowel disease remains under control without adverse effects.
+Tegaserod (Zelnorm or Zelmac) used to treat women with irritable bowel syndrome whose primary symptom is constipation, was withdrawn from the market by the FDA and is not acceptable.
+Sulfasalazine (Azulfidine) and mesalamine (Asacol, Lialda, Pentasa) have been permitted in ATCSs whose inflammatory bowel disease remains under control without adverse effects.
 Infliximab (Remicade) is a drug approved for use in moderate to severely active inflammatory bowel disease.
 It is administered intravenously as a three-dose drug initiation (infusions on day-0, day-14 and day-42) then followed by infusions every 4-8 weeks.
 Medical restriction is required during the initial three-dose drug initiation plus two weeks (total restriction is 8 weeks).
-Two weeks after dosethree of the drug initiation series, if there are no adverse side effects and the disease is under control, special consideration may be possible.
+Two weeks after dose-three of the drug initiation series, if there are no adverse side effects and the disease is under control, special consideration may be possible.
 If retreatment is required after a drug-free period of one-year or more then the same restrictions apply.
 Infliximab is not currently approved for continuous treatment of inflammatory bowel disease.
 Any symptoms of headaches, dizziness, chest pain, swelling of mouth or throat, hives, itching, fever, rash, muscle or joint aches should be promptly reported to the RFS.
 Because it is intended for severe, complicated forms of inflammatory bowel disease (e.g., complicated ulcerative colitis, Crohn's disease), the condition itself is likely to determine if the ATCS could receive medical clearance.

-Prescription anorexiant (weight loss) drugs, usually stimulants (e.g., methamphetamine [Desoxyn], phentermine [Ionamin]) are not acceptable for use by ATCSs; those available over-the-counter, e.g., Dexatrim, are discouraged.
+Prescription anorexiant (weight loss) drugs, usually stimulants (e.g., methamphetamine [Desoxyn], phentermine [Ionamin]) are not acceptable for use by ATCSs; those available overthe-counter, e.g., Dexatrim, are discouraged.
 Use of fenfluramine (Pondimin) or dexfenfluramine (Redux) alone or in any combination with phentermine is not acceptable because of reported significant adverse effects.
 A new drug, sibutramine (Meridia), structurally is related to amphetamine and acts similar to serotonin reuptake inhibitor drugs.
 This drug is not acceptable.
 Orlistat (Xenical) a lipase inhibitor for obesity management may be acceptable after medical evaluation and clearance determination by the RFS.